andgordio/mockupless/docs/Courses/IntroToProgramming/Data/variables.md

 ![illustration of variables](./images/data-storing.png)

 There are mainly three reasons to store data:
 1. Make some content dynamic — one that may change when interacting with UI.
-Think numbers that increase, lists that get populated with new items, button labels that change from Save to Loading, etc
+Think numbers that increase, lists that get populated with new items, button labels that change from Save to Loading, etc.
 2. Save data inputed by a user.
 3. Keep track of states to show the appropriate parts of UI.
 Is user logged in?
 Ok, show dashboard.
 Which tab is currently selected, Profile?
 Ok, show the html code for Profile then and hide the others.
 Did turned wi-fi on?
 Ok, show available networks.